Posted by Content Admin on 20 September 2013 | Comments

 Further objects are to provide during the process of restoration opportunities for training in vessel conservation principles, the restoration of timber vessels and in traditional marine engineering.
 When operational the Toroa will provide a range of experiences to increase knowledge of the importance of the ferries in the development of the Auckland region, the history of marine steam propulsion, and provide training in marine engineering and ship operation.

 The Toroa is owned by the Steam Ferry Toroa Trust, an incorporated charitable trust.
-The Toroa Preservation Society holds a perpetually renewable lease for the purposes of restoration, preservation, maintenance and operation of the vessel.
+The Toroa Preservation Society holds a perpetually renewable lease from the Trust for the purposes of restoration, preservation, maintenance and operation of the vessel.

 |Patron||Sir Bob Harvey|

-You might like to Subscribe to Membership, or Make a Donation or perhaps Volunteer your services to help with the restoration project or other society activities.
+You might like to Join the Society, or Make a Donation or perhaps Volunteer your services to help with the restoration project or other society activities.

 If you would like to get involved in this interesting project please Complete our Enquiry Form and we will make contact with you about how to get started.